brombres/Morlock/README.md

 Morlock pre-installs three packages:

-    abepralle\morlock
+    brombres\morlock
-    abepralle\rogue
+    brombres\rogue
-    abepralle\rogo
+    brombres\rogo

-This are the Morlock package management system itself, the [Rogue](https://github.com/AbePralle/Rogue) language compiler that Morlock install scripts are written in, and the [Rogo](https://github.com/AbePralle/Rogo) build system that all three packages use.
+This are the Morlock package management system itself, the [Rogue](https://github.com/brombres/Rogue) language compiler that Morlock install scripts are written in, and the [Rogo](https://github.com/brombres/Rogo) build system that all three packages use.
 These packages can be updated but not uninstalled.

 ## `uninstall`